 \section{Abstract}

-It has been shown in a recent letter\cite {felce2020quantum} that application of two thermalizing channels with same temperature $T$ to an input state in an indefinite causal order(ICO) can result in an output state with temperature other than $T$, so that a novel nonclassical thermodynamic cooling cycle can be realized.
-However, it is in general hard to extract heat from a reservoir which is at extremely low temperature, and for the existing ICO fridge with qubit working system and 2 reservoirs, the amount of heat that can be extracted by the working system when attaining desired cooling branch decreases rapidly when the temperature of the reservoirs goes down in low temperature region.
-In this paper, we show that by applying $N$ identical thermalizing channels in a superposition of $N$ cyclic causal orders\cite{chiribella2021quantum}, one can largely boost the heat extracting ability of the working system in ICO fridge even in the ultracold regime (it can be further boosted by utilizing a quDit working system in low temperature region).
-Moreover, in the controlled-SWAP scheme first introduced in \cite{felce2020quantum} where we have access to the reservoir qubits which are quantum correlated with the control-target system, the performance of the fridge can be greatly enhanced in general(tripled for all $N$'s and temperatures).
-Then inspired by \cite{abbott2020communication,wood2021operational}, we show that coherently controls between thermalizing a working system with one of $N$ identical thermalizing channels (where causal indefiniteness plays no role) show same advantages in controlled-SWAP scheme compared to the generalized $N$-SWITCH protocol for the thermodynamic task described in \cite{felce2020quantum}.
-We also provide an experimental simulatable quantum cooling protocol with coherently-controlled thermalizing channels and notice that it can outperform ICO refrigerator with some specific implementations of the thermalizing channel in the case when we only have access to the control-target system.
+It has been shown in a recent letter\cite {felce2020quantum} that thermalising a quantum system with two identical baths of temperature $T$ in an indefinite causal order (ICO) can output a system with temperature different to $T$, allowing for novel non-classical thermodynamic cooling cycle.
+However, it is in general hard to extract heat from extremely cold system, and for the existing ICO fridge with qubit working system and two thermal reservoirs, the amount of heat the working system can extract decreases rapidly for very low reservoirs temperatures.

+In this paper, we show that it is possible to significantly boost the heat extraction ability of the ICO fridge by applying $N$ identical thermalising channels in a superposition of $N$ cyclic causal orders\cite{chiribella2021quantum}, and that this can be further boosted in the ultracold regime by replacing the working qubit with a quDit working substance.
+Moreover, we show that for the alternative controlled-SWAPs scheme presented in \cite{felce2020quantum} where one additionally has access to the reservoir qubits which are quantum correlated with the control-target system, the performance can be greatly enhanced in general (tripled for all $N$'s and temperatures).
+Then inspired by \cite{abbott2020communication,wood2021operational}, we show that quantum coherent control between thermalising a working system with one of $N$ identical thermalising channels (where causal indefiniteness plays no role) yield same advantages in controlled-SWAPs scheme compared to the generalised $N$-SWITCH protocol for the thermodynamic task described in \cite{felce2020quantum}.
+We also provide an experimental simulatable quantum cooling protocol with coherently-controlled thermalising channels and notice that it can outperform ICO refrigerator with some specific implementations of the thermalising channel in the case when we only have access to the control-target system.
 These 2 quantum cooling protocols bear much lower circuit complexity compared to the one with indefinite causal order which makes it more accessible for implementation of this type of nonclassical refrigerator with cutting edge quantum technologies.

-\section{introduction}
+\section{Introduction}